 Other medications linked to nephrogenic DI include amphotericin B, ofloxacin and orlistat.

-Pregnancy may also transiently cause gestational diabetes insipidus, which usually resolves after pregnancy.
+Pregnancy may also transiently cause gestational diabetes insipidus, which usually resolves after delivery.

 Etiology of hereditary diabetes insipidus